José Paranhos, Baron of Rio Branco

 José Maria da Silva Paranhos Júnior, Baron of Rio Branco (Barão do Rio Branco; 20 April 1845 – 10 February 1912) was a Brazilian statesman, diplomat, geographer, historian, politician and professor, considered to be the "Patron of Brazilian diplomacy".
-Rio Branco was the son of also statesman José Paranhos, Viscount of Rio Branco.
+Rio Branco was the son of statesman José Paranhos, Viscount of Rio Branco.

 As a representative of Brazil, he managed to peacefully resolve all the country's border disputes with its South American neighbours in the early 20th century, incorporating 900 thousand square kilometers (roughly 10% of Brazil's current territory) through his diplomacy alone.
 He was also a member of the Brazilian Academy of Letters, occupying its 34th chair from 1898 until his death in 1912.

 Biography

 Early life

 José Paranhos Júnior was born in Rio de Janeiro in 1845, as son of José Maria da Silva Paranhos Sr, Viscount of Rio Branco, future Prime Minister of Brazil and famous statesman and his wife, Teresa de Figueiredo Faria.
-He began his work in the letters in 1863, in the pages of the Popular magazine, with a biography on Luís Barroso Pereira, commander of the frigate Imperatriz.
+He began his work in the letters in 1863, in the pages of the Popular magazine, with a biography of Luís Barroso Pereira, commander of the frigate Imperatriz.
 Later, in 1866, in the magazine L'Illustration, he drew and wrote about the Paraguayan War, defending the point of view of Brazil.
 In 1868, he replaced for three months Joaquim Manuel de Macedo as lecturer of Chorography and History of Brazil, in Colégio Pedro II.

 Diplomacy

 Decree of President Rodrigues Alves, naming Rio Branco to the Ministry of Foreign Affairs, in 1902.

 He began his political career as a prosecutor and later was elected deputy for the Province of Mato Grosso, having served two terms (1868 to 1875).
 In 1871 he became editor in the newspaper A Nação, and, from 1891, wrote for Jornal do Brasil.

 He became Consul General in Liverpool from 1876, was accredited minister in Germany in 1900, taking over the Ministry of Foreign Affairs from 3 December 1902 until his death in 1912.
-He held the position throughout the term of four presidents of the republic - the governments of Rodrigues Alves, Afonso Pena, Nilo Peçanha and Hermes da Fonseca - forming a national unanimity in their time.
+He held the position throughout the term of four presidents of the republic - the governments of Rodrigues Alves, Afonso Pena, Nilo Peçanha and Hermes da Fonseca - forming a national consensus in his time.

 He received the title of Baron of Rio Branco on the eve of the end of the imperial period, but continued to use the title in his signature even after the proclamation of the republic in 1889.
 This was due to being a convinced monarchist and to honor his late father, the senator and diplomat José Maria da Silva Paranhos, Viscount of Rio Branco.